-This study was limited in that it included only one design task, which may have limited the heuristics that were identified.
-However, prior studies have also verified the extraction of Design Heuristics from a variety of design problems (Yilmaz & Seifert, 2010; 2011; Yilmaz et al., 2012), thus the results of this study and those combined provide more credibility that these heuristics can be applied more broadly.
-Additional limitations include the use of a laboratory setting, with an artificial task and time frame.
-Participants' usual design environments would allow further time for iterations in participants' design processes.
-This controlled study does not capture the usual work settings in industry, nor the flexibility of returning to ideation after doing other tasks, such as problem refinement, data gathering, and prototyping.
-However, the verification of the presence of Design Heuristics in this laboratory task suggests their potential relevance to the range of design problems, and to design pedagogy for engineering education.
+This study included only one design task, which may have limited the heuristics that were identified.
+However, our prior studies have also verified the extraction of Design Heuristics from a variety of design problems (Yilmaz & Seifert, 2010, 2011; Yilmaz et al., 2012); thus the combined results of this and prior studies provide more credibility that these heuristics can be applied more broadly.
+An additional limitation was our use of a laboratory setting, with an artificial task and time frame, in contrast to participants' usual design environments and the flexibility of returning to ideation after doing other tasks, such as problem refinement, data gathering, and prototyping.
+However, the verification of the presence of Design Heuristics in this laboratory task suggests their potential relevance to the range of design problems and to design pedagogy for engineering education.

-We have not yet developed a framework to subdivide the Design Heuristics, as we need more data to determine what kind of categorization, framework, architecture, etc. would be valuable.
-We do not want to artificially group the Design Heuristics together; instead, we want the decision to be made based on empirical evidence.
-Thus, in our future work, we will investigate patterns in heuristic use, i.e., if certain heuristics are often used together or separately and what types of criteria certain heuristics address in a variety of problem contexts.
+We have not yet developed a framework to subdivide the Design Heuristics because additional data is needed to determine what kinds of categorization, framework, and architecture would be valuable.
+We chose not to artificially group the Design Heuristics together; instead, that decision will be based on empirical evidence.
+Thus, in our future work, we will investigate patterns in heuristic use: whether certain heuristics are often used together or separately, and what types of criteria certain heuristics address in various problem contexts.
 These studies will guide if and what type of overarching framework would prove useful to engineering students and practitioners.

 The long-term goal is to develop a collection of strategies that have been shown across a variety of design contexts to support diverse thinking in concept generation.
-Our goal is not to map all of the Design Heuristics possible, but instead to develop a set of strategies that are useful in multiple problem contexts for the design of products.
-Thus, as we continue to study the use of heuristics in additional problem contexts, the list of Design Heuristics will be further refined, based on observations about their use.
-Future studies are necessary to examine how the nature of the design problem affects the use of Design Heuristics, and whether systematic patterns of use occur.
+Our goal is not to map all of the Design Heuristics possible but to develop a set of strategies that are useful in multiple problem contexts for the design of products.
+Thus, as we continue to study heuristic use in additional problem contexts, the list of Design Heuristics will be further refined, based on observations about their use.
+Future studies are necessary to examine how the nature of the design problem affects the use of Design Heuristics and whether systematic patterns of use occur.
 Another avenue of research is to examine the impact of professional training on heuristic use, following up on the finding that experts appeared to use more heuristics in their concepts.
 Finally, a larger question is whether these or other heuristics appear in other parts of the design process.

-VI.
 CONCLUSIONS

 Engineering students and practitioners develop design skills and approaches to ideation through their practice of design.
-However, it is difficult for designers to recognize their cognitive strategies, making it challenging to share these ideation methods with others.
-This protocol study of engineering designers provides a collection of heuristics observed in practice that offer new methods for students and practitioners to explore design spaces.
-The Design Heuristics identified in this and previous work can potentially be learned through training, and then incorporated into the practice of engineering students and practitioners.
+However, it is difficult for designers to recognize their cognitive strategies, making it a challenge to share these ideation methods with others.
+This study of engineering designers provides a collection of heuristics observed in practice that offers new methods for students and practitioners to explore design spaces.
+The Design Heuristics identified in this and previous work can potentially be learned and then incorporated into the practice of engineering students and practitioners.